Work from home vs telecommuting

 Work From Home vs Telecommuting

-The phrase ‘telecommuting’ is associated with an endless list of synonyms and juxtaposed terms.
-You’ve likely heard…
+The phrase ‘telecommuting’ is often grouped with the separate term ‘remote work’, causing confusion as to what it really entails.
+In addition, telecommuting is commonly associated with an endless list of synonyms and juxtaposed terms:

 • Distributed work